AriaKillebrewBruehl/senior-thesis/meeting-notes.md

 ## Meeting Notes
+## 10 / 25

+2. Why does CIE LAB look like that
+    - convert to CIELab space
+    - so then do binning based on L
+    - then convert back to RBG ? just to see if things look good
+3. What do I do about the connected components thing just in general being able to remove components
+  - look into labels image

+# 10 / 13
 - removing blobs based on area is okay if we know the general width
 - when i start tuning things do 200 x 200 images
   - want to have "printable" resolution